gwenshap/DBD-Oracle/README.win32.txt

 6) You will also need the Windows SDK.
 Which can be found at http://www.microsoft.com/downloads/details.aspx?FamilyId=A55B6B43-E24F-4EA3-A93E-40C0EC4F68E5&displaylang=en You have the choice to of either to download the entire SDK and install or run an online install from the page.
    Both have been tested and proven to work.

 7) Next download and install the Microsoft .net framework 1.1 skd from http://www.microsoft.com/downloads/details.aspx?FamilyID=9b3a2ca6-3647-4070-9f41-a333c6b9181d&displaylang=en

+8) You will also need a copy of nmake.exe which you can download here http://download.microsoft.com/download/vc15/patch/1.52/w95/en-us/nmake15.exe

-8) Enough Downloading and installing go have a coffee.
+9) Enough Downloading and installing go have a coffee.

-9) You should at this time attempt to connect to an Oracle database with the version SQL*Plus that you installed in step 4.
+10) You should at this time attempt to connect to an Oracle database with the version SQL*Plus that you installed in step 4.
 If you are unable to connect at this stage then any problems you encounter later may have nothing to do with DBD::Oracle

-10) On the path where you installed Visual C++ find and edit the vcvars32.bat file as follows.
+11) On the path where you installed Visual C++ find and edit the vcvars32.bat file as follows.
 You may have to modify these path values depending where you installed the products on you computer,

 	i.
 Add  the local path to the windows platform SDK include directory to the Set INCLUDE